-This body employs New Zealand Halloysite, the whitest burning kaolin available.
+This body employs New Zealand Halloysite, a super-white-burning kaolin.
 To that it adds the highest quality ceramic plasticizer available.
 The full throwing version is a no-compromise product.
 It is the most translucent, the strongest, the whitest and the most plastic clay body you likely have ever used!
-At the same time it dries well.

 We have had consistent results firing to cone 6 oxidation.
 We formulated it so that a thin-walled, vertical-sided mug with flared lip will not pull to an oval-shaped rim during firing (by the weight of the handle).
-Notwithstanding this, in our lab we can get translucency down to cone 4 and have gone to cone 8 oxidation (with more warping) and cone 10 reduction (with surprising good results without warping).
+Notwithstanding this, in our lab we can get translucency down to cone 4.
+We have fired it to cone 8 oxidation (with more warping) and cone 10 reduction (with surprisingly good results and little warping).
 Very durable and strong ware can be made using this body.

 Impeccable cleanliness is needed to minimize fired specking for transparent glazes.
 At the same time, we cannot guarantee a completely speck-free result.
 This body is not filter pressed.
 While this background mug is speck free, the other two are not.
 The blue speck on the mug rim (right) is likely contaminant picked up during the process.
 The small black ones on the left could have come in the material.

 Polar Ice fired bars (cone 4-8 oxidation bottom to top).
 At cone 8 the body is very glassy and beginning to melt.